trailofbits/polytracker/README.md

 POLYEND: End offset to track

-POLYDB: A path to which to save the output database (default is polytracker.db)
+POLYDB: A path to which to save the output database (default is polytracker.tdag)

 POLYCONFIG: Provides a path to a JSON file specifying settings